gemmarepiso/page/index.md

 I am a Ph.D. candidate at the UCLA Spanish and Portuguese Department.
-My primary area of research is the development of bilingual child grammars.
+My primary areas of research are first language acquisition and the development of bilingual child grammars.
 In addition, I work on the phonetics and phonology of adult Spanish heritage speakers.
 I am advised by Ji Young Kim and Victoria Mateu.

 Check out my **teaching** [site](./teaching.md) for a list of courses.